Lynn9098/VRPTW-ALNS/README.md

    1. Solomon's Time-oriented Nearest Neighbor, in 1987 ✅
    2. Naive Construction: each customer with a route. ✅
    3. Clark & Wright Saving Heuristic, 1964. ✅
 3. Fleet Minimization approach: currently just randomly remove an entire route from the solution and try to recreate a brand new solution.
-This is executed on first 20% iteration.
 This is proved to be a little bit helpful yet still much room to improve.
 4. Simulated Annealing has **NOT** been implemented yet.
 5. Adaptive Weight Adjustment, which is commonly used in ALNS, has **NOT** been implemented yet.
 6. Some SOTA heuristic like [PyVRP package](https://pyvrp.readthedocs.io/en/latest/) are provided.
 You just need to call it.
-7. The split string removal, though implemented, seems not very powerful.
-We believe some bugs may hide, or some params are not correctly set.